justfalter/Repetier-Firmware/README.md

 	* when user action is requested like for clean nozzle
 	* when printer is power on, some welcoming ``"TADA"``
 	* when printing is done , some audio sound

 ***
+##Implemented
+* Standard GCODE commands
+* Dual extruders support
+* Single Fan / Dual fans support according printer configuration
+* Repurpose of second fan usage to be controlled by M106/M107 commands on Da Vinci 2.0
+* Sound and Light management, including powersaving function
+* Cleaning Nozzle(s) by menu and by command
+* Load / Unload filament by menu

+***
 ##Known Issues